lumeland/lume.land/docs/advanced/migrate-to-lume2.md

 ## Change `.page.*` pages

-The subextension `.tmpl` for TypeScript/JavaScript pages was changed to `.page` and it's no longer required for layouts.
+The subextension `.tmpl` for TypeScript/JavaScript pages was changed to `.page`, and it's no longer required for layouts.
 This structure in Lume 1:

 ```txt